Alert

 Project Update

-• Cherry Creek Upstream of Scott Road – currently under construction (project managed by Mile High Flood District).
+• Cherry Creek Upstream of Scott Road – construction is substantially complete.
+Vegetation management, including weed control, will continue for 3-5 years (project managed by Mile High Flood District (MHFD)).

-• Newlin Gulch at Recreation Drive – design of this project continues in 2025.
+• Newlin Gulch at Recreation Drive – final design of this project continues in 2026.
+Need to work with Xcel regarding a gas line lowering to finalize design and construction schedule.

 Description